My Shifts Complete Time Entry Flow

 This avoids one operator accidentally closing or resolving a station instance while other people are still actively working on it.

-3. Job entry with no other open people
+3. Job entry with no other open people, or all labor done

-If the user is the last open time entry on that batch instance:
+If the user is the last open time entry on that batch instance, or selected all labor is done:

 • inspect downstream stations